ghorwin/MonVerifyTools/README.md

 - log results of checks to log files for easy screening by human-users
 - move offending files to separate review directory, and move correct files to "ready for processing" directories

-Basically, you can think of the *MonVerifyTools* as a quality assurance interim step, between *raw data collection* and *actual data processing* (import into monitoring software, run scripts or even just dump it into LibreOffice or Excel).
+Basically, you can think of the *MonVerifyTools* as a quality assurance interim step, between *raw data collection* and *actual data processing*.

 ![Overview](doc/Overview.png)